andreamalhera/committed_meals/README.md

 # Committed Meals
-Hello and welcome to my food repository.
-But this is much more than food. :D I want to have the ultimate personal cookbook, where version control is not a fuzz.
+Hello and welcome to my food repository, which is a cookbook but also much more. :D I want to have the ultimate personal cookbook, where version control is not a fuzz.
 Using git grep functions all recipes can be searched by labels, ingredients, categories, preparation method and much more!
 (So excited right now...)
 But not only ingredients lists and instructions, I also want to add here my learnings about nutritional value from scientific papers and references, so we are all ready for any foodie argument.
+As well as veggie, or vegan (coming soon...) :tomato: :brocolli:

 # TODO ideas (because I have many):
 * Add ideas and research about nutritional value from e.g. Dr. Greg, Logi Methode, etc.